 - \$218,213 reduction in salary due to numerous changes including retirement of Public Works Superintendent and consolidation of Public Works and Engineering Departments; the Engineering budget best explains the financial implications of the consolidation.
 The budget also reflects reallocating a Laborer to focus on water and sewer systems, which are funded by water and wastewater rates (see discussion below on Water and Wastewater funds).
-The position will no longer be funded by the General Fund, where the Laborer would support maintenance of City facilities. - Also includes \$66,000 in reimbursement from grants and City's Building reserve fund for projects. - \$64,000 reductions in maintenance-related contracts - \$26,000 reduction in maintenance services and supplies - \$52,000 increase in contract services with shift of West County Community Services Contract for Park Village from non-departmental budget to Public Works to better align responsibilities for contract with a Department.
-The contract includes a reduction of \$21,000. - \$20,000 addition for Libby Park fencing materials at request of Budget Committee - \$5,000 addition for more reflective sign poles to improve pedestrian crosswalk safety at request of Budget Committee
+The position will no longer be funded by the General Fund, where the Laborer would support maintenance of City facilities. - Also includes \$66,000 in reimbursement from grants and City's Building reserve fund for projects. - \$64,000 reductions in maintenance-related contracts

+- \$56,000 reduction in maintenance services and supplies - \$52,000 increase in contract services with shift of West County Community Services Contract for Park Village to Public Works to better align responsibilities for contract with a Department. - \$20,000 addition for Libby Park fencing materials at request of Budget Committee - \$20,000 addition for replacing landscaping at the Police Department - \$15,000 addition for more reflective sign poles to improve pedestrian crosswalk safety at request of Budget Committee